-For the occasion, the art critic and curator Guillermo Machuca wrote the text “Nada más depresivo que el pop” (“Nothing more depressing than pop”); the researcher and art theorist Diego Maureira wrote the text “Quien domina el rebote domina el juego: Arte Pop del siglo XXI” (“The one who controls the rebound, controls the game: pop art of the XXI Century)”; the artist Wladymir Bernechea wrote “La razón de esta obra y todas las demás” (“The reason for this work and all the rest”) and the sculptor Leonora Pardo wrote “Dignificar el sentimiento” (“Dignify the feeling”).
-The artist Pablo Suazo used a poem that was part of the art work that he showed called: “Ofrezco cita” (“I offer quote”).
-The texts were published in the exhibition catalogue, in a unique edition of 100 copies of four different covers.
+For the occasion, art critic and curator Guillermo Machuca wrote the text “Nada más depresivo que el pop” (“Nothing More Depressing Than Pop”); researcher and art theorist Diego Maureira wrote “Quien domina el rebote domina el juego: Arte Pop del siglo XXI” (“The One Who Controls the Rebound, Controls the Game: Pop Art of the 21st Century”); artist Wladymir Bernechea wrote “La razón de esta obra y todas las demás” (“The Reason for This Work and All the Rest”); and sculptor Leonora Pardo wrote “Dignificar el sentimiento” (“Dignify the Feeling”).
+Artist Pablo Suazo included a poem as part of his artwork titled “Ofrezco cita” (“I Offer Quote”).
+The texts were published in the exhibition catalogue, in a limited edition of 100 copies with four different covers.

-To celebrate the ending of the exhibition, we host a discussion panel at the gallery about new pop chilean culture, with the participation of researchers and art theorists Diego Maureria, Javiera Bagnara and Aliwen Muñoz.
+To mark the end of the exhibition, we hosted a discussion panel at the gallery about new Chilean pop culture, featuring researchers and art theorists Diego Maureira, Javiera Bagnara, and aliwen.

-My work in the exhibition was “Resurrección de Lázaro” (“The Raising of Lazarus”), a series of six paintings plus six light boxes, where, through a pictorial collage, I mixed up the main characters of the animated series’ that I liked the most as a child in the 90’s.
-Each painting was accompanied with a light box.
-In each one is a unique set of words which, when put together, form the phrase: “Never a hand was raised as slow and as high as this one”, from the poem “Resurrección de Lázaro” (“The Raising of Lazarus”), by Rainer María Rilke.
+My work in the exhibition was “Resurrección de Lázaro” (“The Raising of Lazarus”), a series of six paintings and six light boxes, where I used pictorial collage to blend the main characters of the animated series I enjoyed as a child in the 1990s.
+Each painting was accompanied by a light box, each containing a unique set of words which, when combined, formed the phrase: “Never a hand was raised as slow and as high as this one,” from the poem “Resurrección de Lázaro” (“The Raising of Lazarus”) by Rainer Maria Rilke.

 Official poster of the exhibition / Poster oficial de la exhibición

-“Since the 1950s art has established a consistent and quite fluid relationship with mass culture.
-This has become an inexhaustible source of visualities integrated into reality coming from TV, movies, magazines, newspapers, internet, etc. The current sample of Marco Arias is heir to the pictorial collage (Peter Blake style) and the erasure of boundaries between painting and graphics so typical of Pop Art.
-This time, in the hands of Marco Arias, the motifs come almost completely and absolutely from animated TV series’
+“Since the 1950s, art has established a consistent and fluid relationship with mass culture.
+This has become an inexhaustible source of visualities integrated into reality from TV, movies, magazines, newspapers, the internet, etc. Marco Arias’ current exhibition inherits the pictorial collage style of Peter Blake and the blending of painting and graphics typical of Pop Art.
+This time, in the hands of Marco Arias, the motifs come almost entirely from animated TV series.”

-Excerpt from “Who dominates the rebound, dominating the game: Pop Art XXI century”, by the researcher and art theorist Diego Maureira.
+Excerpt from “Who Controls the Rebound, Controls the Game: Pop Art of the 21st Century” by researcher and art theorist Diego Maureira.

 Catalogue of the exhibition “Depression Post Pop”.
 Santiago de Chile, August, 2017.